FSP Preparation | Medical German Exam Preparation

 *teaching unit (45 Min.)

 The FSP preparation course effectively prepares you for the medical language exam.
-Using exam samples, you will practise anamnesis interviews, written documentation (doctor’s letter) and patient presentation.
-You will expand your medical vocabulary in German and also learn general words that you will need in the examination in the anamnesis conversation and, of course, later in conversation with patients.
+Using exam examples, you will practice anamnesis interviews, doctor’s letters and patient presentations.
+You will expand your medical vocabulary in German and also learn general language words that you will need in the examination in anamnesis conversations and, of course, later in conversations with patients.
+We place a great deal of emphasis on helping you gain confidence in speaking in everyday medical situations!
 Our lecturers have a lot of experience in preparing you effectively for the medical FSP.
-Here you will have plenty of time and opportunity to practise so that you are well prepared for the professional language exam!
+In this course you will have plenty of time and opportunity to practice, so that you will be well prepared and confident for going into the medical language exam!

 Prices FSP Preparation in Private Classes